Knowledge test

 Pass marks

-Hackney carriage applicants must answer a minimum of 33 questions correctly out of the total 43 to pass section B. Private hire applicants must answer 15 correctly from the Hemel Hempstead questions and a total of eight from the Berkhamsted, Tring and Other Areas questions to pass section B.
+Hackney carriage applicants must answer a minimum of 33 questions correctly out of the total 43 to pass section B.

 Section C - Conditions and byelaws